 Introduction

-This manual provides guidance to the ADOT Multimodal Planning Division Aeronautics Group, hereafter called simply Aeronautics, and sets forth policies and procedures for the administration of the Arizona Airport Development Program.
-In 2011, the State Transportation Board adopted a new broad policy statement, State Transportation Board Policies-Aviation, (see Appendix A) that integrates the functions of Aeronautics into the multimodal systems of ADOT.
+This manual provides guidance to the ADOT Multimodal Planning Division Aeronautics Group, hereafter simply called Aeronautics, and sets forth policies and procedures for the administration of the Arizona Airport Development Program.
+In 2021, the State Transportation Board (STB or Board) published policies, State Transportation Board Policies-Aviation (see Appendix A) that integrate the functions of Aeronautics into the multimodal systems of ADOT.

-This manual refers to several Federal Aviation Administration (FAA) Orders and Advisory Circulars (AC).
-It is the Board’s policy (see Appendix A statement number 3) that ADOT parallels FAA’s Airport Improvement Program (AIP).
-The FAA Order and AC references appear throughout the manual as the basic publication number without any suffix.
-However, always reference the latest issuance of the publications.

 In the process of administering the Airport Development Program, Aeronautics utilizes a software package called Aviation System Manager (ASM).
 It is a database program which generates virtually all administrative forms and reports and conducts the prioritization of development projects, maintains the FAA’s 5010 database, and provides the Five-Year Program Web interface.
-In some cases, an electronic version of a report is available in the Aeronautics Group’s computer network.
-The Aeronautics Group will eventually automate all forms as ADOT moves to complete electronic documentation.
-Most of the forms depicted in the Appendices are in digital format and can be completed in a word processing program.
+The forms depicted in the Appendices are in digital format and can be completed in a word processing program.

-Hard copies of many of the forms will continue to be available as long as needed.
-When ADOT transitions to electronic processing of the entire grant program, all forms will be available on the web for sponsors to complete and submit online.
+This manual refers to several Federal Aviation Administration (FAA) Orders and Advisory Circulars (AC).
+It is the STB’s policy (see Appendix A statement number 3) that ADOT parallels FAA’s Airport Improvement Program (AIP).
+The FAA Order and AC references appear throughout the manual as the basic publication number without any suffix (which indicates revision).
+However, both resources always reference the latest issuance of the publications.

-This Manual has three parts: Part I, Guidelines; Part II, Procedures; and Part III, Appendices.
+This manual has three parts: Part I, Guidelines; Part II, Procedures; and Part III, Appendices.
 Chapters 2 through 6 deal with the administrative aspects of the Aeronautics’ primary programs.
 Chapters 7 and 8 are procedural aspects related to the processing and internal activities for administering Grants, Loans and Studies within Aeronautics.
+The Appendices including Board Policy, airport listings, project components & project priority value system, Arizona airport development loan program, local government investment pool program, and airport development grants & other grants documents.

 Part I

 Administrative Guidelines